spgtcat/siem-homelab/README.md

 ![Hydra output with cracked password](https://raw.githubusercontent.com/spgtcat/siem-homelab/main/Screenshot%202026-06-07%20144141.png)
 ![Events view rule 40112 - failures followed by success](https://raw.githubusercontent.com/spgtcat/siem-homelab/main/Screenshot%202026-06-07%20144418.png)

 **What this means:** Rule **40112** is the strongest alert in the whole project.
 It saw many failed logins followed by a successful one, all from the same IP.
-That's level **12** — a clear sign of a compromised account.
-A normal login is fine.
-A login right after 200 failed tries from the same IP?
-That's bad.
-Also interesting: the commands I ran after logging in (`whoami`, `cat /etc/passwd`) didn't trigger any alerts.
+That's level **12** — a sign of a compromised account.
+A normal login is not suspicious but a login right after 200 failed tries from the same IP is.
+Also the commands I ran after logging in (`whoami`, `cat /etc/passwd`) didn't trigger any alerts.
 Not everything gets detected by default.
 The `sudo cat /etc/shadow` attempt did get caught though. **MITRE ATT&CK: T1110 → T1078 (Valid Accounts).**

-### Phase 3 — Web Shell (file-based, real-time)
+### Phase 3 — Web Shell

-For this one I installed Apache + PHP on the victim and turned on real-time File Integrity Monitoring (FIM) on the web folder:
+For this one I installed Apache + PHP on the victim and turned on real time File Integrity Monitoring on the web folder:

 ```xml
 <directories check_all="yes" realtime="yes" report_changes="yes">/var/www/html</directories>